cghercoias/openwrt-ix2-dl/README.md

 License is GPL2, unless otherwise specified in the files.
 No ownership is claimed over work of others.

-Thanks to Bodhi, Luo and hippi-viking @ forum.doozan.com for dts & u-boot assistance.

 Lenovo ix2-dl is a dual SATA NAS powered by a Marvell Kirkwood SoC clocked at 1.6GHz.
 It has 256MB of RAM and 1GiB of